gengor-git/dotfiles/README.md

 ## Know Bugs ##

-As Ansible needs a custom module which it will checkout when run.
-However it does not work in that run and causes and error.
+To install the AUR packages this playbook installs a plugin to root's home directory.
+However in the first run it will spawn an error, as the plugin will not be loaded while the play is running.

-The Workaround is simply: just run the playbooks again, as that time the module is already present in roots `.ansible` folder.
+The Workaround is simple: just run the playbook again, as that time the module is already present in root's `.ansible` folder.

 **Notice:**

 The playbook will overwrite your configs with symlinks for the dotfiles.
 Check the `config.dotfiles.yml` for the required files.
-If you do not want this at all or just don't want the overwriting, set the matching parameters in the `config.settings.yml` to `no`.
+If you do not want this at all set the matching parameters in the `config.settings.yml` to `no` or reduce the list wo that is in your interest.

+ Also the Symlinking needs to know your username.
+It's currently hardcoded inside the playbook `base_dotfiles.yml`.

 ![Preview Terminals](screenshot1.png)